epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

 For example, any film that dares to drop words like "romantic" or "romance" gets whisked straight into "Comedy_Romance." 💘😂 Meanwhile, those whispering terms like "animated" or "anime" are promptly filed under "Comedy_Animation." 🎨🤪 In short, we’ve turned a big ol’ mess into a well-organized laugh factory.
 And guess what?
 We’re having a blast doing it! 🎉🤣

-## Part 2 : Presentation

-In our database, we noticed that the "Genres" column contained many descriptions that were not particularly relevant to our subject, such as "World Cinema," "Short Film," or "Indie."
-These categories did not provide meaningful information about the type of comedy, making the analysis more confusing.
-As enthusiasts of humorous films, we decided to restructure this classification to create our own subcategories, allowing for a deeper exploration of the different types of comedies available.

-To achieve this, we developed a dictionary that groups specific keywords associated with various comedy subgenres.
-These keywords enable us to automatically reorganize and identify films into categories such as "Comedy_Romance," "Comedy_Action," "Comedy_Animation," and many others.
-For instance, films containing words like "romantic" or "romance" are categorized under "Comedy_Romance," while those with terms like "animated" or "anime" are classified under "Comedy_Animation."

 <!-- 1.
 Load the html template -->
 {% include movies_genres.html %}